api3dao/airkeeper/README.md

 Follow these steps to run Airkeeper locally:

 1. Open a new terminal and start a new local ethereum node.
+1. Open a new terminal and start the local 'Currency Converter API' server.
 1. Deploy all required contracts (RrpBeaconServer, DapiServer, etc) and set everything up (whitelisting, sponsorship, etc).
 1. Switch to the Airkeeper root directory and run `yarn install`.